DNS is the phonebook of the internet!

 DNS Recursive Resolver

 If the IP is not available in local cache data, it forwards the request to DNS Recursive Resolver also called DNS Recursor.
-This method of sending the request to DNS Recursor for finding IP is termed as DNS Query.
+This method of sending the request to DNS Recursor for finding IP is termed, DNS Query.

 It is usually the DNS server of your Internet Service Provider (ISP).